neherlab/covid19_scenarios/src/assets/text/updates.md

 We realize this can be confusing, but in this evolving situation, this is difficult to avoid.
 We try to summarize the most significant model changes below.

+### 2020-06-09: Bugfix in mitigationInterval sampling.
+Our simulations include parameter uncertainty by sampling parameters from user-specified ranges.
+For somewhat subtle reasons, this sampling procedure behaved differently in the production and the development environment which result in using only one realization of the mitigation parameters.
+This was patched in [commit](https://github.com/neherlab/covid19_scenarios/pull/729/commits/35ba172229c944fa0b88efbd1e112ecdcd71e97f).
+As a result, you should expect that the confidence intervals increased, while the jumpiness from one realization to another should be reduced.

 ### 2020-05-22: Changes to the parameter presets

 Our parameter presets for R0, the initial number of cases, and interventions are meant to facilitate adjusting a